jjvanzon/JJs-Reference-Architecture/patterns-business-logic.md

 <h4 id="visitor-using-fields">Using Fields</h4>

 The result of a [`Visitor's`](#visitor) operation is typically stored in *fields* and used across multiple [`Visit`](#visit-methods) methods.
 In the examples above, we are talking about the `StringBuilder` field.
 The result structure might not have a straightforward, 1-to-1 relationship with the source structure.
 This makes fields the better choice over parameters and return values.
-It makes our `base` [`Visitors`](#visitor) more reusable as well.
+It keeps our `base` [`Visitors`](#visitor) more reusable as well.

 <h4 id="polymorphic-visitation">Polymorphic Visitation</h4>